99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Data is stored in partitions: primary keys go through hash to know which partition they go to, WCU and RCU are going to be evenly spread across partitions

-Throttling: reasons: Hot keys (one partition read too many times ex popular items), Hot partitions, very large items, the solution is Exponential backoff, distribute partition keys, if RCU issue use DynamoDB Accelerator DAX
+Throttling: reasons: Hot keys (one partition read too many times ex popular items), Hot partitions, very large items, the solution is Exponential backoff, hot partition due to the order date being used as the partition key and this is causing writes to be throttled. solution to ensure the writes are more evenly distributed in this scenario is to add a random number suffix to the partition key values. distribute partition keys, if RCU issue use DynamoDB Accelerator DAX

 Basic Operations: